perseidas/JS-Notes/DesignPatterns/README.md

 ```javascript
 var hero = aHero(); // global scope
 var newSaga = function() {
    // lexical scope
 }
 ```
-Recall then to always make variables with the keyword `var` declared in the scope we want these variables to live on.
+> Recall then to always make variables with the keyword `var` declared in the scope we want these variables to live on.

+> For each lexical scope there may be many in-memory scopes created during execution, or there may be none (in-memory data stores)

+<font color="red">This is some text!</font>

 1. Make some notes about JS learning
 2. Allow for future referencing.